-The course contributes to develop the student's ability in professional communication with pupils, guardians and colleagues, as well as leadership and co-workership.
-The communication can be both oral and written and treat, for example, educational and social cases.
-In addition to his or her leadership in the teaching is included in the teacher's assignment to contribute to the pupils taking in the democratic fundamental value of the school, which implies respect for fellow humans and human rights.
-The course also treats procedures and processes for design of learning with a focus on application.
-This for example implies exercise to apply constructive alignment with goal formulation at design of learning activities and different forms of examination and choice of appropriate physical and digital teaching resources.
+The course helps to develop the student's ability in professional communication with pupils, guardians and colleagues, as well as leadership and teamwork.
+The communication can be both oral and written and deals with, for example, educational and social matters.
+In addition to his or her leadership in the subject teaching, it is included in the teacher's assignment to contribute to the pupils acceptance of the fundamental democratic values of the school, which implies respect for fellow human beings and human rights.
+The course also deals with procedures and processes for design of learning, with a focus on application.
+This for example implies exercises in applying constructive alignment with formulation of intended learning outcomes, design of learning activities and different forms of examination and choice of appropriate physical and digital teaching resources.

 Intended learning outcomes

 In communication and leadership, the student should on completion of the course be able to: